The Big Picture On How To Avoid A Fair Housing Lawsuit:

 Fair Housing Lawsuits

-Think fast: is it illegal to advertise your vacant rental property in your church or synagogue’s circular?
+Think fast: is advertising your vacant rental property in your church or synagogue’s circular illegal?

 Wrong.